Disney World Know Before You Go—9 Essential Tips from Veteran Travelers

 When visiting Disney World, there are a number of things to know before you go, but the following tips could save you some serious frustration.

 Bring a portable phone charger: The My Disney Experience app is the key to your Disney World vacation.
-This is where you view wait times, make Genie+ reservations, book dining, mobile order quick service food, and for some guests, pull up tickets to enter the parks.
+This is where you view wait times, make Multi Pass and Single Pass reservations, book dining, mobile order quick service food, and for some guests, pull up tickets to enter the parks.
 As a result, you’ll be using your phone a lot.
 A portable charger can keep you moving and enjoying your vacation.

 Celebrate a special event: Disney wants to celebrate your life moments with you and issues buttons for many commemorative occasions.
 You can obtain one at the Town Hall in the Magic Kingdom or Guest Relations in other parks.